 What is Botulinum Toxin?

 Botulinum toxin has become one of the most well-known products in the world.
 Its ability to reduce wrinkles was accidentally discovered when it was used to treat blepharospasms.
-Since then, Botulinum toxin has been used for many different medical conditions such as cerebral palsy and migraine.
+Since then, Botulinum toxin has been used for many different medical conditions such as cerebral palsy and migraine – and now a technique for calf reduction reducing the appearance of the back of the lower leg.
 Its use in the cosmetic world is probably the most well-known and the number of patients treated in this area has expanded exponentially.

 How does Botulinum Toxin work?